 Don’t get me wrong.
 I LOVE Canada!
 As someone who has travelled extensively, I can honestly say it is one of the best countries in the world to live.
 If you have a job the quality of life is good.
 But getting a job (especially as a skilled worker or IMG) is not so simple.
 There are many obstacles.
 It’s competitive.
 It takes persistence, perseverance, and genuine support to find your way.
 The personal stories I’ve heard from my IMG students gave me a deeper understanding of how complicated, long, and expensive the journey to become a doctor in Canada is compared to my own experience re-entering my home country after many years.

-This insight and my personal experience transformed the way I teach English in Canada.
+This insight and my personal experience transformed the way I coach clients who are newcomers to Canada.

 When I returned to Canada after 8 years, it took about a year to get my teaching license.
 I also had to provide a portfolio of evidence and pay to have my overseas teaching assessed.
 Once I established my credentials for my province (note: the acceptance of your credentials varies across provinces), I realized there weren’t any jobs!
 It took over a year to get called after submitting my resumé and all jobs were temporary contract positions.
 Adding to my stress, I was sponsoring my Italian husband.
 This meant that I had to prove to Immigration Refugees and Citizenship Canada (IRCC) that I could support both of us for 3 years!